abdulrahmansbq/manie-competition/README.md

-## This app has been made in 4 day.
+## This app has been made in 4 days.